Language Reference

 globals: tax_rate: 0.32 base_price: $100

 Multiply quantity results by a factor.
 Accepts a number or a map with factor and unit_categories.
 Currency scales only when Currency is listed in unit_categories.
-Valid categories: Area, Currency, Custom, DataSize, Energy, Length, Mass, Number, Power, Speed, Temperature, Volume.
+Valid categories: Acceleration, Area, Currency, Custom, DataSize, Energy, Force, Frequency, Impulse, Length, Mass, Number, Power, Pressure, Speed, Temperature, Time, Volume.
 Temperature excluded by default.

 Syntax